czefenglim/ImagineHack/README.md

 ### 🧩 Challenge

 The internet is flooded with misinformation and fake news, especially on social media platforms.
-While users may recognize suspicious content, there is often no accessible and credible channel for them to report it and have it verified.
-Additionally, expert reviewers face challenges in handling large volumes of reports efficiently.
+Although AI has the potential to help, it alone lacks the contextual understanding and credibility required for reliable verification.
+On the other hand, solely relying on experts for evaluation potentially enhances accuracy but lacks of efficiency.
+Additionally, expert reviewers may also face challenges in handling large volumes of reports efficiently.

 ### 💡 Our Approach